bluebird bio Inc. (BLUE) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for bluebird bio Inc. (BLUE) is $6.70, which is $3.73 above the current market price.
-The public float for BLUE is 78.53M and currently, short sellers hold a 26.12% of that float.
-On April 06, 2023, BLUE’s average trading volume was 4.33M shares.
+The average price estimated by analysts for BLUE is $6.70, which is $3.73 above than the current price.
+The public float for BLUE is 81.98M, and at present, short sellers hold a 25.02% of that float.
+The average trading volume of BLUE on April 10, 2023 was 4.35M shares.

 BLUE’s Market Performance